Credit by Exam

 Frequently Asked Questions

-• Students in elementary schools may be accelerated in subjects or grade levels based on results on a CBE assessment(s).
+• Students in elementary schools may be accelerated one grade level based on results on a CBE assessment(s).

-• Secondary students may be accelerated or earn course credit towards graduation requirements.
+• Secondary students may be accelerated and/or earn course credit towards graduation requirements.

 • Students who have completed a grade/course in a non-accredited school or through home school may use an alternative validation of credit process rather than going through the NISD Credit-by-Exam process.
 Check with the Executive Directors of Secondary/ Elementary Education or your school counselor for more detailed information.

-• Special consideration needs to be made for magnet students.
-Acceleration and/or scores earned on the Credit-by-Exam may impact the student’s GPA and/or the course schedule.
-NISD recommends that any magnet student that wishes to continue on their magnet program path attain their credits through their traditional magnet program pathway, rather than through Credit-by-Exam.
-See your Magnet Campus Counselor for more information.
+• Special consideration needs to be made for magnet students & student athletes.
+Acceleration and/or scores earned through CBE will impact the student’s GPA and/or the course schedule.
+NISD recommends that any magnet student that wishes to continue on their magnet program path attain their credits through their traditional magnet program pathway, rather than through CBE.
+See your Campus Counselor for more information.
+NISD recommends that any student athlete with a potential to receive an NCAA scholarship attain their credits through a traditional course, rather than through CBE.
+Click HERE for more details on NCAA guidelines.

 Yes.
 However, if the student has failed a grade level or course due to absences, a campus committee made up of a campus administrator, the teacher of the course or grade level, and a counselor must approve the CBE testing.
 This option is only available at the secondary level as recovery of the credit.